How to Stay Motivated for Running

 Run in the Morning

 This isn’t possible for everyone, but consider getting up early and going on morning runs.
-If you complete your runs first thing in the morning, you’ll have accomplished so much before others are even out of bed, and it will feel like you’ve gained a couple of hours during the day.
+If you complete your runs first thing in the morning, you’ll have accomplished so much before others are even out of bed, and it will feel like you’re gaining a couple of hours during the day.
 You’ll have time for work and home responsibilities in the evening, as well as time to relax!

 If going on early morning runs just isn’t possible for you, an alternative is to schedule your run like it’s an appointment you can’t miss.
 Book it in for a certain time in your calendar – knowing you’ve dedicated some time to go for a run will make you more inclined to do it, and will make you feel guilty if you skip out!